jbarrio/linux_sparc_shellcodes/README.md

-# Linux **SPARC** Shellcodes
+# Linux SPARC Shellcodes

-"The number of UNIX installations has grown to 10, with more expected."
+> "The number of UNIX installations has grown to 10, with more expected."

 (The *UNIX Programmer's Manual*, 2nd Edition, June, 1972)

+## TOC

 1. Bibliography
 2. License